 Together we can take a stand against gun violence and call on our representatives for common sense gun reform.
 We all deserve to be kept safe here at home in our Tarheel state.

-- There are more guns in the US than in any other modern industrialized country.
-(FBI Uniform Crime Report 1998).
+- There are more than 3 times the amount of civilian-owned guns per 100 people in the US than any other modern industrialized country (Council on Foreign Relations 2019

 - Guns are the only U.S. product (other than tobacco) exempt from Federal Safety oversight.